- 1 cup butter, softened

 - 1/2 cup chopped pecans

-- In a large bowl, cream the butter, cream cheese and sugar until light and fluffy.
+- In a large mixing bowl, cream the butter, cream cheese, sugar and vanilla.
 Add eggs, one at a time, beating well after each addition.
-Beat in vanilla.
 Combine the flour, baking powder and salt; stir into creamed mixture just until moistened.
 Fold in cranberries and pecans.

 - Fill greased or paper-lined muffin cups three-fourths full.
-Bake at 350° for 20-25 minutes or until a toothpick inserted near the center comes out clean.
+Bake at 350° for 20-25 minutes or until a toothpick comes out clean.
 Cool for 5 minutes before removing from pans to wire racks.
-Combine confectioners' sugar and milk; drizzle over muffins.
+Serve warm.
 Yield: 2 dozen.